MadPanCake/docusaurus/docs/custom_items.md

 	}
 ```
 2. Add the model to your [resource pack](resource-pack).
 Put it in 📁`assets/minecraft/models/custom/backtools/`
-3. Add a path to the Backtool model to `assets/minecraft/items/feather.json` and specify it's model data value (threshold):
+3. Add a path to the Backtool model to `assets/minecraft/items/feather.json` and specify its model data value (threshold):
 ```
 (...)
 {"threshold":104,"model":{"model":"custom/backtools/dino_sword","type":"model"}},